 A parent-child relationship is one that nurtures the physical, emotional and social development of the child.
 This unique bond helps the child exhibit a positive social behaviour.
 The healthy involvement of parents in the day-to-day life of their children helps ensure that their children perform better socially and academically.

 The qualities of a good parent include constantly expresses love and affection for their children, provides support, sets limits, being a good role model, teaches responsibility, communicates effectively, maintains a good relationship with the other parent.

-Managing behaviour problems in adolescents.
 When your child exhibits challenging behaviour or when he/she has made wrong choices, communicate with him/her clearly and calmly.
-Focus on the problem using effective and assertive communication.
+Focus on the problem, talk to your child using effective and assertive communication.

-Really listen to your child.
-Engage in active listening.
-Put your phone down and make eye contact.
+Listen to your child: Put your phone down and make eye contact.
 Listening to your child is important and try not to downplay your child’s concerns.
 Keep to boundaries.
 Do not give in to bad behaviour.
 Make your child know your concern is for his/her safety and well-being now and in the future.

-Get professional help if you need it When faced with a difficult or stressful relationship or behaviour you cannot handle on your own seek independent help.
+Seek professional help: Get professional help if you need it.
+When faced with a difficult or stressful relationship or behaviour you cannot handle on your own seek independent help.
 Seek the help of a mediator, counsellor or child psychologist.
-Pray about it.
-Take it to God in prayer.